n1nj4z33/iqoptionapi/README.md

 # IQ Option API

-## Private version 300 USD per momth after March 1st rise up to 500USD per momth
-## 12 months once price 24000USD
+## Private version: $300 USD/month
+## Hurry Purchase Now to remain Updated!...........
+# From March 1st, the price for private version will be $500 USD/month
+## Subscription for 1 Year: $24000 USD
+## Features Offered in Private Version:
 • keep Fix All bug and customized api.

 • Deeply decompile API